weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 ![Support for non-cosine distances](/img/blog/weaviate-1.14/non-cosine-distances.png)

 Weaviate v1.14 adds support for **L2** and **Dot Product** distances.<br/>
-With this you can now use datasets that support Cosine, L2 or Dot distances.
+With this, you can now use datasets that support Cosine, L2 or Dot distances.
 This opens up a whole new world of use cases that were not possible before.<br/>
 Additionally, this is all pluggable and very easy to add new distance metrics in the future.
 ### Background
 In the past Weaviate used a single number that would control the distances between vectors and that was **certainty**.
-Certainty is a number between 0 and 1, which works perfectly for cosine distances, as cosine distances are limited to 360° and can be easily converted to a range of 0-1.
+A certainty is a number between 0 and 1, which works perfectly for cosine distances, as cosine distances are limited to 360° and can be easily converted to a range of 0-1.

 ![L2 and Dot Product distance calculations](/img/blog/weaviate-1.14/distances.png)